Engee documentation

 Frame-based processing

-Block FIR Rate Conversion performs repeated sampling of each column of the input signal by time.
-In this mode, the block can perform either single-speed or multi-speed processing.
-You can use the Rate options parameters to specify how the block will resample the input data:
+Block FIR Rate Conversion resamples each column of the input signal by time.
+In this mode, the unit can perform both single-speed and multi-speed processing.
+You can use the Rate options parameter to specify how the block will recalculate the input data.:

-• If the Rate options parameters are set to Enforce single-rate processing, the block’s input and output data have the same sampling rate.
-To resample the output while maintaining the sampling rate of the input, the block transforms the data in each input column so that the output frame length has an upper bound on the size , where is the interpolation factor specified in the Interpolation factor parameter, is the input frame length, and is the decimation factor specified in the Decimation factor parameter.
+• If the Rate options parameter is set to Enforce single-rate processing, then the input and output data of the block have the same sampling rate.
+To resample the output while maintaining the input sampling rate, the block transforms the data in each input column so that the output frame length has an upper bound on the size , where — the interpolation coefficient specified in the Interpolation factor parameter, — the length of the input frame, and — the decimation coefficient specified in the Decimation factor parameter.

-In this mode, if a fixed-size signal is input (the frame length does not change during simulation) and the Allow arbitrary frame length for fixed-size input signals checkbox is selected, the input frame length can be arbitrary and does not have to be a multiple of the decimation factor.
-If the Allow arbitrary frame length for fixed-size input signals checkbox is unchecked, the input frame length must be a multiple of the decimation factor.
+In this mode, if a fixed-size signal is received at the input (the frame length does not change during simulation) and the Allow arbitrary frame length for fixed-size input signals checkbox is selected, then the input frame length can be arbitrary and does not necessarily have to be a multiple of the decimation factor.
+If the Allow arbitrary frame length for fixed-size input signals checkbox is not set, the input frame length must be a multiple of the decimation factor.

-• If the Rate options parameters are set to Allow multirate processing, the input and output data have the same size, but the sampling rate of the output signal is times higher than the input signal.
-In this mode, the block processes the input matrix to as independent channels.
-The block decimates each column of the input signal in time, keeping the frame size constant and making the period of the output frame ( ) times the period of the input frame ( ).
+• If the Rate options parameter is set to Allow multirate processing, then the input and output data have the same size, but the sampling rate of the output signal is in times more than the input.
+In this mode, the block processes the input matrix on how independent channels.
+The block decimates each column of the input signal in time, keeping the frame size constant and making the period of the output frame ( ) in times longer than the period of the input frame ( ).

 Algorithms

-Frequency conversion with FIR filter can be efficiently performed by relying on polyphase representation.
+Frequency conversion with an FIR filter can be efficiently performed based on a polyphase representation.

-To get to the polyphase representation, we start by defining the transfer function of the FIR filter, which is a combination of a reconstruction filter and a smoothing filter:
+To move on to the polyphase representation, let’s start by defining the transfer function of the FIR filter, which is a combination of a reconstruction and smoothing filter.:

-where is the length of the FIR filter.
+where — this is the length of the FIR filter.

-where is the number of polyphase components, this value is equal to the interpolation factor, which is set in the parameters settings window.
+where — this is the number of polyphase components, this value is equal to the interpolation coefficient, which is set in the parameter settings window.

-where , , …, are the polyphase components of the FIR filter .
+where , , …, — these are the polyphase components of the FIR filter .

-Conceptually, a FIR filter frequency converter contains an upsampling element followed by a combined FIR filter , followed by a downsampling element.
+Conceptually, a frequency converter with an FIR filter contains a sampling rate boost element, followed by a combined FIR filter , followed by a sample rate reduction element.

 fir rate conversion 1 en